Blog

 Catch-up contributions allow savers to set aside additional funds beyond the maximum contribution normally allowed by the IRS.
 These additional contributions are subject to specific rules and requirements.

-401(k) Catch-up Contribution Limits for 2025
+401(k) Catch-up Contribution Limits for 2025 and 2026

 The IRS provides guidance detailing the maximum amount that you're allowed to contribute into qualified retirement accounts each year.